GUIDELINES, TERMS AND CONDITIONS

 4.8.
 Introduction to extract that sets the scene (100 words)

 4.9.
-10 page extract of the script (you may spill onto the 11th page to end a scene), typed and formatted to industry standards.
+10 page extract of the script The extract must end at 10 pages, subsequent pages will not be considered.
+They must be typed and formatted to industry standards.
+Font size no smaller than 12.
 Script pages should be numbered 1-10.
 Do not send full scripts.
 Script extracts should be typed and follow standard script format.
 For information on formats, we recommend you look at BBC Writersroom

 4.10.
-No personal details to appear on materials except on biography page.
-The application number should appear on support material should be no more than 2.5 to 3 pages (excluding biography) and arranged in the following order: Biography, Logline, Treatment, Episode Guides, Character Breakdown, Introduction, Script.
+No personal details should appear on materials except on your biography page.
+Please put yourapplication number (see 1.1 and 1.2) on your support material which should be no more than 4 pagesand arranged in the following order: Biography, Logline, Treatment, Episode Guides, Character Breakdown, Introduction, Script.
+Please name your file(s): Your Unique Reference Number – your Script Title – Script Title/Support docs.pdf.

 5. EMAIL SUBMISSIONS

 5.1.
 Forward these with your email entry form, and attach your submission materials.
 Send as a single email to firstname.lastname@example.org (all documents as pdfs).
-Script and Support material ordered as per YOUR ENTRY may be combined into a single document with the script extract attached separately.
+Script and Support material ordered as per YOUR ENTRY may be combined into a single document or two documents containing support material and the script extract attached separately.
 Name your documents with your Application Number and support materials or script.

 6. HARD SUBMISSIONS: